 What is it: Say “I Love You” (Sukitte Ii na yo.)

-Say “I Love You” (Sukitte Ii na yo.) is a romantic anime based on the manga of the same name, written and illustrated by Kanae Hazuki.
-The story revolves around Mei Tachibana, a young woman who, after traumatic experiences in her childhood, becomes a recluse and avoids making friends.
-The plot develops when Mei meets Yamato Kurosawa, a popular and charismatic boy who is interested in her.
-The anime explores themes such as love, friendship and overcoming emotional trauma, showing how human connection can transform lives.
-The series was well received by both critics and the public, standing out for the emotional depth of its characters and the quality of its animation.
+Say "I Love You" (Sukitte Ii na yo.) is a romantic anime based on the manga of the same name, written and illustrated by Kanae Hazuki.
+The story revolves around Mei Tachibana, a young woman who, after traumatic childhood experiences, becomes a recluse and avoids making friends.
+The plot unfolds when Mei meets Yamato Kurosawa, a popular and charismatic boy who takes an interest in her.
+The anime explores themes of love, friendship, and overcoming emotional trauma, showing how human connection can transform lives.
+The series was well received by both critics and audiences, notable for the emotional depth of its characters and the quality of its animation.

-Say “I Love You” was produced by studio Zexcs and premiered in 2012.
-The anime has 13 episodes and is known for its engaging narrative and captivating characters.
-The direction was handled by Asako Nishida, while the soundtrack was composed by Yuki Hayashi, who contributed to the romantic and dramatic atmosphere of the series.
-Character design is one of the anime's striking features, with traits that reflect the protagonists' emotions.
-The adaptation of the manga to anime format was successful, maintaining the essence of the original work and attracting a significant fan base.
+Say "I Love You" was produced by Zexcs and premiered in 2012.
+The 13-episode anime is known for its engaging narrative and captivating characters.
+Asako Nishida directed the series, while Yuki Hayashi composed the soundtrack, contributing to its romantic and dramatic atmosphere.
+The character designs are one of the anime's defining features, with features that reflect the protagonists' emotions.
+The manga's adaptation to anime was successful, maintaining the essence of the original work and attracting a significant fan base.

 - Studio: Zexcs